Performance as a cultural phenomenon in relation to a variety of historical and theoretical approaches to research methodology.

 - Paper Structure

-THEA 323 course reader can be purchased from the University print shop at the beginning of the semester.
+THEA 323 course reader can be purchased from the University print shop at the beginning of the semester and is available on Blackboard.

 - Graduate Attributes Emphasised